Hi and thanks for stopping by our blog and store!

-It was my sons’ learning differences that led me to start homeschooling them in 2014.
-Big Fish had recently been diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) and was beginning first grade.
-Little Fish had been a preemie and had struggled with a visual processing disorder since birth and was doing an extra year of preschool before beginning kindergarten.
+When I started homeschooling seven years ago, I had been working as a speech-language therapist for 18 years.
+My oldest had recently been diagnosed with Attention Deficit Hyperactivity Disorder (ADHD) and was beginning first grade.
+And my little guy was a preemie and had struggled with a visual processing disorder since birth.
 I hoped I could take what I had learned professionally and apply it at home to give them the individualized learning experiences they needed.